 JU students block Dhaka-Aricha highway

-Hundreds of students of Jahangirnagar University (JU) blocked the Dhaka-Aricha highway near the campus today protesting the reinstatement of the quota system in government jobs.
+Hundreds of students of Jahangirnagar University (JU) blocked the Dhaka-Aricha highway near the university campus today to protest the reinstatement of the quota system for government jobs.

-They started their march from the campus and took position at Dairy Gate, Prantik Gate and MH Hall Gate areas around 3:00pm, our Savar correspondent reports.
+JU students started their protest march from the campus and took positions on the highway at Dairy Gate, Prantik Gate, and MH Hall Gate around 10:30am.

-The blockade caused a huge traffic congestion, with hundreds of vehicles stuck on both sides of the highway.
+Visiting the spots, our Savar correspondent saw them chanting slogans for the abolishment of the quota system.
+They said they would continue this protest till their demands were met.

-AFM Sayeed, officer-in-charge of of Ashulia Police Station, said the students blocked the highway but kept a lane open for movement of the emergency transports including ambulance.
+Meanwhile, the blockade caused significant traffic congestion, with hundreds of vehicles stuck on both sides of the highway.

-Meanwhile, students of Barishal University (BU) blocked the Barishal-Kuakata highway in front of their campus for three hours from noon today.
+Contacted, Officer-in-Charge AFM Sayeed of Ashulia Police Station said, "Students have blocked the highway.
+Police teams have arrived at the spots."

 Comments